TRIAEIOU/pmtool/README.md

 # pmtool

 Small python command line tool to query and/or parse PubMed from/to stdin or file.
-Output options are markdown (`md`) or (JSON `json`)
+Output options are markdown (`md`) or JSON (`json`).

 ## Use